Jose Laurel Jr.: Martial law

 In January 1971, after President Ferdinand Marcos voiced the possibility of imposing nationwide martial law in his sixth State of the Nation Address, Laurel voiced his opinion that a declaration of martial law would be "an admission of weakness" for his administration.
 Laurel's political career was halted after Congress dissolved due to the implementation of martial law in September 1972.
-However, by 1981, he served as spokesperson of the newly-formed opposition party called the United Nationalist Democratic Organization (UNIDO), led by his brother Salvador Laurel, alongside LP President Gerry Roxas.
-He was later elected as an assemblyman from Batangas in the Regular Batasang Pambansa in 1984, serving until 1986.
-He also became a member of the 1986 Constitutional Commission that drafted the present Philippine Constitution.
+However, by the 1980s, he continued to serve as head of the Laurel wing of the Nacionalista Party.
+In 1981, he began serving as spokesperson alongside LP President Gerry Roxas for the newly-formed opposition party called the United Nationalist Democratic Organization (UNIDO), led by his brother Salvador Laurel.
+Although UNIDO held a boycott stance for the 1981 presidential election, Laurel expressed support for the candidacy of Nacionalista nominee Alejo Santos, stating that although he committed himself to the boycott, his followers will not be prevented from supporting Santos in the election.
+He was later elected as an assemblyman from Batangas in the Regular Batasang Pambansa in 1984, serving until its end in early 1986 as a result of the People Power Revolution.

+Fifth Republic

+In 1986, after the overthrow of President Marcos, Laurel became a member of the 1986 Constitutional Commission that drafted the present Philippine Constitution.
+Although his wing of the Nacionalista Party attempted unification talks with the Roy wing led by Rene Cayetano, negotiations faltered as a result of "irreconcilable differences", with a third splinter group led by Arturo Tolentino also being formed by February 1987.
+Throughout 1987, Laurel led further unification talks with the other NP factions.
+In December 1987, Laurel had a near-debilitating heart attack, but he recovered enough by January 2, 1988 to give a speech supporting his grandnephew Benjie Laurel's gubernatorial candidacy in Batangas.